 The Short Answer

-We integrate Physics, Microbiology, Protein Chemistry and Immunochemistry to identify and understand the mechanisms with which implants must interact with the body to elicit desired responses and inhibit undesired responses.
+We integrate Physics, Microbiology, Protein Chemistry and Immunochemistry to develop and understand the mechanisms with which implants must interact with the body to elicit desired responses and inhibit undesired responses.

 We then employ Plasma Physics to generate Nanoscale Quantum Effects to give surface material the properties required to elicit the desired and inhibit the undesired.
 Exploiting Quantum Effects at Nanoscale¹,² is Key to Changing an Implant’s Properties to Generate Attachment of Desired Cell Types.

 Biocompatible implant materials such as PEEK and even Titanium lack the material properties that allow them to avoid the body’s Foreign Body Response (FBR) and escape the immune system’s onslaught which often results in fibroblast encapsulation that prevents proper implant performance and even degradation of the implant materials.